 Your medical negligence solicitors will require you to make available certain important materials to prove your claims.
 Here, we can assist you fast track the process of obtaining these documents if you are unable to do so.

-- A detailed report containing details of medical appointments dates, the Doctor who attended to you, the form of diagnosis or misdiagnosis made, harm or injury suffered, the impact of the injury suffered on your daily life as well as other relevant information.
+- A detailed report of the events that transpired.
+This will contain details of medical appointments dates, the Doctor who attended to you and the form of misdiagnosis made.
+It will also include the harm or injury suffered; the impact of the injury suffered on your daily life as well as other relevant information.
+If the victim is dead, you will also state how the events that transpired leading to the death of your loved one.

 - If the victim is dead, you will also state how the events that transpired leading to the death of your loved one.